XiangjingLai/Tammes-problem/README.md

 Xiangjing Lai, Dong Yue, Jin-Kao Hao, Fred Glover, Zhipeng Lv, Iterated dynamic neighborhood search for packing equal circles on a sphere,  Computers & Operations Research, 151: 106121, 2023.

-In addition, we provide the best solutions found in this work for all the tested instances.
-In the following, we provide the graphical representations of the best solutions for two representative instances (N =149 and 150).
+In addition,  we provide the graphical representations of the best solutions for two representative instances (N =149 and 150).

 Packing configuration for N=149:
 ![Circle149](https://user-images.githubusercontent.com/89499042/192085750-0d739c48-a12f-4704-bba7-42272f05ef02.gif)